Grokzen/pykwalify/docs/Validation Rules.md

 ### sequence or seq

 Sequence of values.

-Specifying `type: seq` is optional when `sequence` or `seq` in found in the schema.
+Specifying `type: seq` is optional when `sequence` or `seq` is present in the rule.

 #### Example: